eduMFA/eduMFA/doc/tokens/tokentypes/certificate.rst

 In the conditions set the `rollout_state=pending` and in the `actions` choose to send an email to the tokenowner.
-This way, after the token is enrolled and in the state *pending*, privacyIDEA will send the notification email.
+This way, after the token is enrolled and in the state *pending*, eduMFA will send the notification email.